 The Government has realised that there is an ongoing national skills shortage and understand that apprenticeships are a very viable option to help fill this skills gap, as well as helping employers expand their business.

 The incentive payment for hiring a new apprentice is designed to support employers to find the skills they need to help recover from the economic impact of Covid-19 whilst creating new jobs.

 Who gets what funding?

-There are different levels of funding available to levy and non-levy employers.
-Being a levy employer means having a wage bill of more than £3million.
+There are different levels of funding for apprentice training available to levy and non-levy employers.

-Small employers with less than 50 employees do not need to pay anything towards the training of a 16-18 year old apprentice, as the government will cover the cost 100%.
+Small employers with less than 50 employees do not need to pay anything towards the cost of training for 16-18 year olds, as the government will cover the cost 100%.
 You will still have to pay their wage though!

 Aspire Training Team offers bespoke apprenticeships in Childcare, Business Administration, Customer Service, and Leadership & Management where we match the young person to the employer.

 In order to start a new apprenticeship and claim the new initiative payment, you must sign up your business to the new Digital Apprenticeship Service.
 The apprenticeship service is free to use and provides employers with the choice over how they want to fully control the use of apprenticeships and make them work for their business.
 All employers will be able to control how they pay for their apprenticeship training and assess and recruit their apprentices.Find Out More